WEC-Sim/WEC-Sim/source/advanced_features.rst

 Non-Linear Settings
 +++++++++++++++++++++++++
 **simu.nlHydro**  -
 The nonlinear hydrodynamics option can be used by setting :code:`simu.nlHydro = 2` or :code:`simu.nlHydro = 1` in your WEC-Sim input file.
-Typically, :code:`simu.nlHydro = 2` is recommended if nonlinear hydrodynamic effects need to be used.
-Note that :code:`simu.nlHydro = 1` only considers the nonlinear restoring and Froude-Krylov forces based on the body position and mean wave elevation.
+Typically, :code:`simu.nlHydro = 2` is recommended if nonlinear buoyancy and Froude-Krylov effects need to be used.
+Note that :code:`simu.nlHydro = 1` only considers the nonlinear hydrostatic and Froude-Krylov wave excitations based on the body position and mean wave elevation.

 **simu.dtNL** -
 An option available to reduce the nonlinear simulation time is to specify a nonlinear time step, :code:`simu.dtNL=N*simu.dt`, where N is number of increment steps.
 The nonlinear time step specifies the interval at which the nonlinear hydrodynamic forces are calculated.
 As the ratio of the nonlinear to system time step increases, the computation time is reduced, again, at the expense of the simulation accuracy.